Testosterone

 TRT side effects in the male:

-There are also reports of association of TRT with polycythemia (red blood cell overproduction which can cause clots), leg swelling, sleep apnoea, heart trouble and liver dysfunction, so those getting TRT should be followed with periodic blood tests, to watch for side effects.
+There are also reports of association of TRT with polycythemia (red blood cell overproduction which can cause clots), peripheral edema, sleep apnoea, heart trouble and liver dysfunction, so those getting TRT should be followed with periodic blood tests to watch for side effects.

 However the usual problems with TRT are